Topological States Enabled by Non-local Nonlinearity in Synthetic Dimensions

-The mechanism behind period doubling becomes more transparent in the $\theta$-space representation, where $\theta\in[0,\pi]$ acts as an effective BZ.
-In the linear regime, a wave packet initialized at $\theta=0$ converts from $\theta$ to $\theta+\pi$ during propagation, restoring its initial state with a period of $\pi$ (see Fig.~\ref{fig:wavepackets}a).
+The mechanism behind period doubling becomes more transparent in the $\theta$-space representation, where $\theta$ acts as the synthetic momentum space with reciprocal lattice vector $\pi$~\cite{SUPP}.
+In the linear regime, the eigenmode wave packet initialized at $\theta=0$ converts from $\theta$ to $\theta+\pi$ during propagation, restoring its initial state with a period of $\pi$ (see Fig.~\ref{fig:wavepackets}a).
 In contrast, strong nonlinearity suppresses this conversion, thereby doubling the period to $2\pi$ (see Fig.~\ref{fig:wavepackets}b).
 In the presence of photon loss, the decay of the wave packet amplitude during propagation weakens the effective nonlinearity.
 Nevertheless, the period-doubling response persists over the initial oscillation cycles for realistic low losses.
-Eventually, as the loss rate increases, this nonlinear effect diminishes, and the dynamics crosses over to ordinary Bloch oscillations~\cite{SUPP}.
+Eventually, as the loss rate increases, this nonlinear effect diminishes, and the dynamics crosses over to ordinary {Bloch oscillations}~\cite{SUPP}.
+Moreover, although the interaction in Eq.~(\ref{eq:Hint}) naturally applies to our synthetic lattice system, the above {Bloch oscillation} dynamics remains robust when the interaction exhibits small deviations~\cite{SUPP}.

-\textit{Conclusion and discussion}.---In summary, we have explored the interplay between topology and nonlocal nonlinearity in a synthetic SSH lattice.
+\textit{Conclusion and discussion}---In summary, we have explored the interplay between topology and nonlocal nonlinearity in a synthetic SSH lattice.
 The unique all-to-all nonlinear coupling maintains an effective chiral symmetry that gives rise to a quantized nonlinear winding and Berry phase, as captured by our Bogoliubov nonlinear adiabatic theory.
 Increasing nonlinear strength drives a sequence of topological transitions, characterized by the emergence of swallowtail band structures and band swapping, along with transitions of nonlinear edge states.
-The band swapping leads to fractional windings and multi-period Bloch oscillations, a discrete time crystalline behavior stabilized by nonlinear topology.
+The band swapping leads to fractional windings and multi-period {Bloch oscillations}, a discrete time crystalline behavior stabilized by nonlinear topology.
 Remarkably, strong nonlinearity can even induce an emergent topological phase where the single-particle Hamiltonian is topologically trivial.
 These nonlinear topological physics can be investigated experimentally using photons in a degenerate optical cavity with Rydberg-mediated interactions.